cschotte/blog/content/posts/Protect the UniFi Cloud Key with a custom SSL certificate/index.md

 We can now access the Cloud Key with a custom hostname, but we also need to add a custom SSL certificate to the controller.
 The SSL certificate needs to have the same domain name associated as in the custom hostname field.
 I used the same wildcard SSL certificate I hold for my public domain name.

 My SSL certificate files are in a different format for what we need.
-We need to create a P12 bunded certificate archive and transfer this to the Cloud Key.
-To create a P12 bunded certificate archive, I use [OpenSSL](https://www.openssl.org/).
+We need to create a P12 bundled certificate archive and transfer this to the Cloud Key.
+To create a P12 bundled certificate archive, I use [OpenSSL](https://www.openssl.org/).

 > Under Windows 10, I use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL) and Ubuntu.
 No need to install OpenSSL for Windows.

 ![certificate files in (linux) windows explorer](linux_in_windows_explorer.png)

-This will create a P12 bunded certificate archive with a temporary password we use later.
+This will create a P12 bundled certificate archive with a temporary password we use later.

 ```bash
 openssl pkcs12 -export -inkey certificate.key -in certificate.crt -out certificate.p12 -name ubnt -password pass:temppass